SeanWhelan/estuary-actions/README.md

 - Authenticates `flowctl` using a provided token
 - Pulls catalog specs by prefix or name
 - Toggles a task's `shards.disable` by catalog name (optionally publish)
+- Fetches live status for items and exposes outputs for alerting

 ## Actions